 Training centres – These are often the highest paying positions in China and put you in control of your own earnings.
 Training centres are ideal for ambitious people who want to take home as much salary as they can.

-During our interview, we will discuss your skills and preferences.
-We aim to place you in the type of school that’s right for you.
+During our interview, we’ll discuss your skills and preferences so that we can match you with the type of school that’s right for you.